jempiere/Formatter/README.md

 ## Update 1.3!

 The Formatter class now has a new sister class - EFormatter!
 The EFormatter class can be extended (though its functionality is much more limited than the original Formatter class--for now!) and used to implement custom formatter functionality!
-The original is still untouched however.
-There is also a new example class that shows any beginners (or anybody unwilling to read my code) how to use it!
+The original commands are untouched as of now, ands will still exist (so do not try to override them -- it won't do anything good).
+There is also a new example class (PersonalFormartterExample.java) that shows any beginners (or anybody unwilling to read my code) how to use it!